textlab/glossa/README.md

     rvm use 2.1 --default

 (or see [the RVM documentation](https://rvm.io/workflow/rvmrc/) about how to create an *.rvmrc* file in your application directory that will automatically switch to this version when you enter the directory).
-Then install the latest version of Ruby on Rails:

-    gem install rails -N

 ### Create your RGlossa application